infinite-table/infinite-react/www/content/docs/learn/theming/css-variables.page.md

 ### Active cell background

-The background color of the active cell defaults to the same color (with modified opacity, as explained above) as the border color.
+The background color of the active cell.

+If not specified, it will default to `activeBorderColor` with the opacity of `activeBackgroundAlpha`.
+If `activeBorderColor` is not specified, it will default to the accent color, with the same opacity as mentioned.

 However, specify this to explicitly override the default.